Enhancing Security with Mutual TLS (mTLS) Communication

 - Client Sends Certificate: The client sends over its digital certificate to prove its identity.

 - Client Validates Server Certificate: The client verifies the server's certificate.
+Similar to the server's validation, the client checks the CA's trust chain, the expiration date, and revocation status for the server's certificate.

 - Secure Connection Established: Once both sides are validated, a secure connection is formed.